 The Matrix (1999) is a science fiction film set in a future where most humans live unaware that their world is a digital simulation.
 The real world has collapsed, and intelligent machines now harvest human energy to sustain themselves.
 To keep people docile, the machines plug them into a lifelike virtual reality—the Matrix—where they go about their daily lives, believing everything is normal.
 The story follows Thomas Anderson, a quiet computer programmer by day and a hacker named “Neo” by night.
 Neo senses that something about his world is off, as if reality itself is glitching.
 His search for answers leads him to Morpheus, a leader of the human resistance who reveals the truth: the world Neo knows is an illusion, and humanity has been enslaved by the very technology it created.

 Morpheus offers Neo a choice: Take the blue pill, and he will forget the conversation and return to the comfortable illusion of the Matrix.
-Take the red pill, and he will awaken to the real world, a world that has been degraded and dehumanized, painful, dangerous, but true, nonetheless.
+Take the red pill, and he will awaken to the real world, a world that has been degraded and dehumanized, painful, dangerous, but nonetheless true.
 It would have been so much easier for Neo to choose the blue pill, to go back to his comfortable, albeit illusory, life.

 Neo chooses awakening.
 He chooses to join the resistance dedicated to freeing the world from the domination of evil powers bent on reducing it to a lifeless wasteland, devoid of hope and purpose.

 In the preamble to the Sermon (Matt.
 4:23-25), Jesus ministers to all kinds of people who have been unformed by the formless and empty: diseased, sick, suffering, seizure-ridden, paralyzed, and demon-possessed.
 Even more astounding is that these people are drawn to him from all over, not just Jews but also Gentiles.
 Word about him spreads throughout Syria, Galilee, the Decapolis, Jerusalem, Judea, and beyond the Jordan River.
 These ethnic and political divisions have manifested in the “formless and empty” for centuries.
-Yet they are all drawn to Jesus, and he is making them whole!
-He is forming them into a new community, a people who belong to him and to each other.
+Yet now, they are all drawn to Jesus, and he is making them whole!
+He is forming them into a new community, a healed people who belong to him and to each other.

 When he saw the crowds, he went up the mountain.
 After he sat down his disciples came to him.
 Then he began to teach them by saying: